Skoryts/Treepie/README.md

 **NOTE:** Yii won't create the database for you, this has to be done manually before you can access it.

-Run in project root folder:
+Then run in project root folder:

 ~~~
 php yii migrate --migrationPath=@yii/rbac/migrations